-The Academy is composed of 1335 individual Fellows, 43 Learned Societies and a number of affiliates, together representing nearly 90,000 social scientists.
+The Academy is composed of 1400 individual Fellows, 45 Learned Societies and a number of affiliates, together representing nearly 90,000 social scientists.
 Fellows are distinguished scholars and practitioners from academia and the public and private sectors.
 Most Learned Societies in the social sciences in the UK are represented within the Academy.
-The Academy also sponsors the Campaign for Social Science is the outward-facing, advocacy voice of the Academy of Social Sciences.
+The Campaign for Social Science is the outward-facing, advocacy voice of the Academy of Social Sciences.

 We promote research, publish learned material, distribute information, organise workshops and events, and contribute to public debates on issues affecting the social sciences.
 We also respond to Government and other consultations on behalf of the social science community, and sponsor a number of schemes that promote social science and enhance its value to society.
 Our focus is multidisciplinary and encompasses both theoretical and applied work.